 - Streamlining logistics, scheduling, and administration: Rationalizing back-office processes has a tangible impact on efficiency—every rescheduled session, and hour spent on low-value added tasks, represents a cost and time loss you could avoid.

-- Optimizing the budget: Budget optimization is the No. 1 challenge when managing ILT, because ILT involves a wider range of processes and resources than elearning.
+- Optimizing the budget: Budget optimization, or estimating training ROI, is the No. 1 challenge when managing ILT.
+This is because ILT involves a wider range of processes and resources than elearning.
 Appropriate software should help proactively track costs and align the budget with your strategy.

 Why Do LMSs Fall Short in Addressing Training Logistics, Administrative, and Financial Challenges?

 Back to basics—how do LMSs handle ILT?
 They generally include the following features:

 - Scheduling sessions

 - Creating completion records

 - Tracking test scores

 These features, while helpful, are not optimal in addressing the core ILT goals for four main reasons:

 ILT and elearning have different strengths and challenges: ILT’s main strength is its effectiveness (56 percent of organizations find ILT very effective vs. 21 percent for elearning, according to Brandon Hall Group), and its main weakness is lower cost efficiency.
 Elearning’s main strength is its low cost and flexibility, and its main challenge is delivering engaging, effective training.
 Considering these radically different challenges, it isn’t surprising that the technologies to address them should be different.